WOLE-DT

-WOLE-DT (channel 12) is a television station licensed to Aguadilla, Puerto Rico, serving Mayagüez and the western part of the island as an affiliate of Univision and UniMás.
+WOLE-DT (channel 12) is a Spanish-language independent television station licensed to Aguadilla, Puerto Rico, serving Mayagüez and the western part of the island.
 It is a full-time satellite of San Juan–based WLII-DT (channel 11, licensed to Caguas), owned by Liberman Media Group.
 WOLE-DT's sales office is located in the Westernbank Building in downtown Mayagüez, and its transmitter is located at Monte del Estado in Maricao.
 Its parent station maintains studios on Calle Carazo in Guaynabo and has additional studios in Barrio Palmar in Aguadilla.

 WOLE-DT operates a translator, W21CX-D (channel 21), licensed to Mayagüez.